-You can create groups in the MCommunity Directory. that anyone can send mail to or that only the members can send mail to.
+You can create email groups in the MCommunity Directory.
+You can set them so that anyone, or only the group members, can send mail to them.
 Other settings let you control visibility of the member list, whether the group is joinable, and more.
-Groups in MCommunity are synchronized to Google UMICH, so you can use them for email and for sharing Google resources.
-See Managing Groups that You Own in the MCommunity Directory (S4382) for instructions.
+Groups in MCommunity are synchronized to

-You can forward mail sent to you at your @umich.edu address to any email address you choose.
-To learn how to set up or change your mail forwarding, see Forwarding or Redirecting Your U-M Email Using the MCommunity Directory (S4384).
+You can forward mail sent to you at your @umich.edu address to any email account you choose.
+To learn how to set up or change your mail forwarding, see Forwarding or Redirecting Your U-M Email Using the MCommunity Directory.

-If you think your email account is compromised, please see Compromised Accounts.
+If you think your email account has been compromised or hacked, please see Compromised Accounts.

-Full headers help you see the path a message took from its origination to your mailbox.
+Full headers help you see the route an email message took from when it was sent to when it appeared in your mailbox.
 If you forward a message you are concerned about to the ITS Service Center for help, it is best to include full headers so Service Center staff have all the information they need to help you.

 Instructions are provided on the U-M Safe Computing website.

-See Managing Your Membership in MCommunity Directory Groups (S4381) for instructions.
+See Managing Your Membership in MCommunity Directory Groups for instructions.

-The away message sent by the directory in response to mail sent to you is actually, at the machine level, a "bounce" rather than a "reply."
+Technical note: The away message sent by the MCommunity Directory in response to mail sent to you is actually, at the machine level, a "bounce" rather than a "reply."
 This has the effect of de-confirming addresses that spammers use.
 So, you can use the away message secure in the knowledge that this will not generate additional spam by confirming an active email address to spammers.

 Report email harassment, inappropriate use of email, and other email problems—for email coming to your @umich.edu account, or originating from an @umich.edu account—to the Information Technology (IT) User Advocate by sending email to email@example.com.
 For more information, see the IT User Advocate page on the Safe Computing website.